onap/archived-aaf-certservice/docs/sections/configuration.rst

 This contains list of CMP Servers, where each server has following properties:

     - *caName* - name of the external CA server.
-It's used to match *CA_NAME* sent by client in order to match proper configuration.
+It's used to match *CA_NAME* sent by CertService client in order to match proper configuration.
     - *url* - URL to CMPv2 server
     - *issuerDN* - Distinguished Name of the CA that will sign the certificate
     - *caMode* - Issuer mode.
 Allowed values are *CLIENT* and *RA*